 Catawba College offers a wide range of clubs and organizations to its students, and always remains open to organizing a new group in response to student interest.
 Descriptions of campus organizations are listed below.
-For additional information on any of these groups, or about getting a new organization started, contact the Office of Campus Activities and Programming firstname.lastname@example.org.
+For additional information on any of these groups, or about getting a new organization started, contact the Director of Campus Life at firstname.lastname@example.org.

 Eligibility to Hold Office: A student must maintain a minimum cumulative GPA of 2.0 in order to hold an office in any student organization.
 Student Government officers must maintain a minimum cumulative GPA of 2.2 at the time of the election and during the term of office.

 African Club's mission is to spread awareness and appreciation for the African culture, celebrate it and promote cultural excellence at Catawba College.
 The club is open to all students and serves as a great platform to educate each other about the African continent.

 The Tri-Alpha Honors Society promotes academic excellence and provides opportunities for personal growth, leadership development, and campus and community service for first-generation college students.
 To be eligible for membership, students must have earned at least 48 credit hours towards a baccalaureate degree, have achieved an overall GPA of at least 3.2 on a 4.0 scale, and neither of the students' parents, nor step-parents, nor legal guardians, have completed a bachelor's degree.

 Alphas, a group made up of upper class students, work with faculty advisors during the First Year Orientation programs to assist new students in adjusting to the academic, co-curricular, and social environment of Catawba.
 Alphas provide peer assistance with academic and personal needs.
 They also help with questions, listen to concerns, and serve to welcome new students into the Catawba community.